Susan VanNess, 38, enjoys a picnic with her family.

 Susan VanNess of Wake Forest was breastfeeding her son when she felt a lump in her breast.
 She thought it was a cyst or clogged milk duct and made an appointment with her obstetrician.
-The 38-year-old mother of two wanted to get pregnant again and figured she could discuss both topics at the visit.
+At 38, the mother of two wanted to get pregnant again and figured she could discuss both topics at the visit.
 When she learned the lump was breast cancer, she was shocked.
 “I had a one-year-old and my daughter was about to turn four," VanNess said.
-"Obviously, your first thoughts turn to them growing up without a mother.”
+"Your first thoughts turn to them growing up without a mother.”

 Pregnancy-associated Breast Cancer in Young Women

 Pregnancy-associated breast cancer, also called gestational breast cancer, occurs during pregnancy or the first post-partum year.
 While it’s not common, “it is a way that many of our young breast cancer patients present to us,” said Stacy Telloni, MD, a medical oncologist at Duke Women’s Cancer Care Raleigh.
 Many, like VanNess, think they have a clogged duct.

 VanNess Wanted More Children